parilo/tars-rl/CONFIG_FILE.md

   # 128 is good choice for them
   num_atoms: 1

+# schedule of learning rate for actor
 actor_optim:
   schedule:
     - limit: 0  # of train ops
       lr: 0.001
+    # if number of train ops > 500000 lr will be 0.0005
     - limit: 500000
       lr: 0.0005
     - limit: 1000000